adigau/line-coach/README.md

 - Implement a huddle feature
 - Porting LineCoach as a native app for both Android and iOS
 - Design those features with amazing UX/UI
-- Development, code refactoring, code review
+- Development, code refactoring, code review, mental support, anything I can't do

 🙏